SFPC/workshops/Introduction to Coding/class1.md

 ![image](https://raw.githubusercontent.com/SFPC/workshops/master/Introduction%20to%20Coding/images/punches.jpg)

 These are phrases that relate to one punch, you add them as you hear them.
-But sometimes your friend says "switch to italics", and you don't put down a punch but instead changes the later punches.
+But sometimes your friend says "switch to italics", and you don't put down a punch but instead change your own behavior about selecting punches.

-Back to present day: If we are feeding letters to a computer to display on a webpage, we need a __symbol__ that says "now we are giving you a command instead of a letter".
+##### Back to present day

+If we are feeding letters to a computer to display on a webpage, we need a __symbol__ that says "now we are giving you a command instead of a letter".

-HTML wraps a command beginning with `<` and ending with `>`
+HTML wraps a command beginning with `<` and ending with `>`.

 ### Write an example 5-10 word phrase on the board